 Conclusions For Rescuing a Goldendoodle

-Since animal overpopulation has become such a huge problem in the United States, we highly encourage you to consider adopting a Goldendoodle prior to searching for a breeder.
-Many Goldendoodles need rescuing every year and they are just as loving of a companion as one that is purchased!
+Since animal overpopulation is such a huge problem in the United States, we highly encourage you to consider adopting a Goldendoodle rather than searching for a breeder.
+Many Goldendoodles need rescuing every year.